8ennie/Odoo_Winlands_College/README.md

 Big things:
 1. Make sure modules work independently
 2. Be able to create and login as user and only see your respective information
+3. Make sure it works on a new odoo (as if Richard were to install)